-Where Opportunity Knox is a regional initiative to connect 10,000 transitioning Veterans and military spouses to jobs and the Greater Louisville region by 2017.
+Where Opportunity Knox is a regional initiative to connect transitioning Veterans and military spouses to jobs and the Greater Louisville region, now through focused efforts to bring Veteran talent to the employer’s doorstep through fellowships and showcases.

 Where Opportunity Knox represents our region’s commitment to those who have served our country and to our employers who so clearly need the talent that these Veterans represent.
 While numerous employers throughout the country have made the commitment to hire Veterans, there is no geographic region that has taken on this challenge.
 Approximately 100,000 Soldiers transition from active duty service annually through the Army Transition Assistance Program (SFL-TAP) which is headquartered at the U.S. Army Human Resources Command located at Fort Knox, Ky.
 With a significant number of those transitioning Soldiers stationed at Fort Knox and Fort Campbell, Greater Louisville's 26-county region has a unique economic development opportunity to tap into this highly skilled Veteran talent like nowhere else in the nation.
 Our proximity to Fort Knox makes the Greater Louisville region uniquely suited to become a Veteran talent magnet to meet the workforce needs of regional employers, while leveraging this proximity as a distinct competitive advantage for business retention, expansion and attraction.